Computing and data science.

 Javier Moreno Gordo

 Computers have become an essential tool in our quotidian lives.
-Very simple daily mundane activities as buying a train ticket or sending someone a message require the use of conventional computers.
+Very simple daily mundane activities as train tickets booking or sending a message to someone require the use of conventional computers.
 Of course, they also play a very important role in more difficult tasks, such as bank transfers or power grid management for instance.
 On the other hand, computers have also made possible many advances in Science and nowadays are patently present in a very wide set of different scientific areas.
 Indeed, many institutions around the World spend a huge amount of money and human effort to build clusters of computers (see for example, www.top500.org/lists/ for a detailed ranked list of the most powerful supercomputers in the World).

 Janus is composed by 16 boards.
 On each board, a bidimensional 4×4 grid of FPGA-processors is located and linked obeying periodic boundary conditions.
 Each of these processors is called SP (Simulation Processor) and carries on the simulations.
 A 17th FPGA is settled in the middle acting as a crossbar and called IOP (Inpu/Output Processor), in charge of all internal connections and external communications.
 All FPGA modules are Xilinx Virtex4-LX200.